meetgandhi123/Machine-Learning-101/README.md

 # Machine-Learning 101

-I am making a Machine Learning repo. where I will upload several datasets and its solution with explanation.
+I am making a Machine Learning repository where I will upload several datasets and its solution with explanation.
 Starting from the basic and moving up in difficulty level.

 Focusing on both the classification and regression, I have selected following dataset's on which I would be working on.